2013 United Nations Climate Change Conference: Conclusion

-The conference ran beyond the scheduled end date of 22 November by a day before some consensus was reached.
-Member states agreed to work towards curbing emissions as soon as possible, with an idea date targeted at the first quarter of 2015.

-Talk however continued on the aid that developed countries would pay to help emissions cuts by developing countries.
-Having previously promised US$100 billion a year after 2020 from the US$10 billion a year between 2010 and 2012, they resisted calls to set targets for the rest of the decade.
+However, talks continued on the aid that developed countries would pay to help emissions cuts by developing countries.
+Having previously promised $100 billion a year after 2020 from the $10 billion a year between 2010 and 2012, they resisted calls to set targets for the rest of the decade.
 The draft resolution of the conference, though, only mentioned setting "increasing levels" of aid.
 Further the Warsaw Mechanism was proposed, which would provide expertise, and possibly aid, to developing nations to cope with loss and damage from such natural extremities as heatwaves, droughts and floods and threats such as rising sea levels and desertification.